dashingsoft/pyarmor/README.md

 ## License

-PyArmor is published as shareware, free trial version never expires, there are some limitations.
+PyArmor is published as shareware, free trial version never expires, but there are some limitations:

+* The maximum size of code object is 35728 bytes in trial version
+* All the trial version uses same public capsule other than private capsule
+* ...

 For details, refer to [PyArmor License](https://pyarmor.readthedocs.io/en/latest/license.html).